compulim/use-reduce-memo/README.md

 ## Behaviors

-### How would the memoized result gets invalidate?
+### How is the memoized result invalidated?

-Every element in the array is memoized sequentially, the equality check includes:
+Each element in the array is *memoized individually and sequentially*.
+The equality check includes:

 - The element value
 - The `callbackfn`